Translate (

 - Children’s things (toys, blankets, nappies etc.)

-If you are in a violent relationship
+If you are in aN ABUSIVE relationship

 It’s easier to leave a violent partner if you have a clear plan.
 Follow these steps when preparing to leave.